ChristosStamoulos/Dungeon-Masters/README.md

 ## Features
 - **Dungeon Design**: The game map features a dungeon that is designed with interconnected rooms and corridors.
-- **Traps**: Every room except the central one contains traps consisting a "dangerous" for collecting  trophies
+- **Traps**: Every room except the central one contains traps consisting a "dangerous" path for collecting  trophies
 - **Treasure Collection**: The player has to collect all the trophies to win the game.
 - **Lighting and Effects**:  Appropriate light sources and effects are used to create an immersive environment.
 - **Interactive Elements** Treasures and traps interact with the player using collision detection and life management.
 - **Multilevel Dungeon**: After the player collects all the trophies of the first floor there is an elevator that guides him to the room of the last trophy underground.